CSC-IT-Center-for-Science/ega-data-api-v3-access/Overview.md

 Without these two services the remaining microservices will not function properly.

 There are two microservices interfacing with a database:
-* DATA
+* DATA [OPTIONAL - This is only required for Central EGA deployments]
 * DOWNLOADER

-The DATA service reads (read-only) file-related information (archive paths; file-dataset associations; etc.) while the DOWNLOADER service keeps track of download requests and logs (read/write).
+The DATA service provides dataset-related information (not tied to individual users) while the DOWNLOADER service provides all user-related information and keeps track of download requests and logs (read/write).
 It write and updates download requests and logs download avtivity in a database.

 Two microservices provide publicly accessible Edge services:
 * ACCESS